- Hide menu

 How to acclimatize to high altitude

-Learn how to adjust to high altitude without getting sick:
+Learn how to adjust to high altitude without getting sick (updated in 2018):

 Ascending too quickly above 10,000 feet elevation can cause nausea, headaches, or sleeplessness due to acute mountain sickness (AMS, altitude sickness, or soroche in Spanish).

-If tight trip schedules restrict time available for safe acclimatization, try the natural herb Ginkgo Biloba (available over the counter without a prescription), which has fewer undesirable side effects than Diamox (Acetazolamide), the drug most commonly prescribed by doctors for preventing altitude sickness.
+If tight trip schedules restrict time available for safe acclimatization, consider ibuprofen or the natural herb Ginkgo Biloba , which are both widely available without a prescription and have fewer undesirable side effects than Diamox (Acetazolamide, the drug most commonly prescribed by doctors for preventing altitude sickness).
 Common side effects of Diamox include frequent urination (risks dehydration), numbness and tingling in fingers and toes, taste alterations, blurred vision, and risk of kidney stones.
-Ginkgo Biloba has much fewer side effects (though it may not prove as effective as Diamox, and pregnant women and people taking antidepressants should first consult their doctor).
-Don’t take the two together, as they nuetralize each other’s effect.

-Directions: Take 100 to 120 milligrams of Ginkgo Biloba herb twice a day starting 3-5 days before ascending, and continue for 2-3 days at maximum sleeping altitude.
-A Ginkgo Biloba clinical study on Pike’s Peak with 40 college students in 2000 reduced altitude sickness by 50% compared to the placebo group.
+Ginkgo Biloba directions: Take 100 to 120 milligrams of Ginkgo Biloba herb twice a day starting 3-5 days before ascending, and continue for 2-3 days at maximum sleeping altitude.
+In the year 2000, a Ginkgo Biloba clinical study on Pike’s Peak with 40 college students reduced altitude sickness by 50% compared to the placebo group.
+Other studies

 Starting at sea level, my sleep was significantly better in my first 2 nights in Cuzco (at 11,000 feet) when taking Ginkgo Biloba herb in 2003, compared to my trip in year 2000 without the herb.
 On our high altitude Huayhuash Trek in the Andes of Peru, most of our group of 11 men took 120 milligrams of Ginkgo Biloba herb twice a day starting 5 days before ascending, and no one experienced serious problems from mountain sickness.
-In Nepal we took extra time to acclimate by trekking Annapurna Sanctuary before the higher Gokyo Valley in the Mount Everest area, and had no altitude problems.
+In Nepal, we extended acclimatization time by first trekking Annapurna Sanctuary before the higher Gokyo Valley (Mount Everest area) and felt no significant altitude problems.
+My wife says she feels more comfortable at altitude after using Ginkgo Biloba as described above.

 Acclimatization Example: Cordillera Huayhuash trek daily elevations

-Before trekking in the high altitude Cordillera Huayhuash in Peru, we acclimatized as follows:
+Before trekking in the high altitude Cordillera Huayhuash in Peru 2003, we acclimatized comfortably as follows:

-That prepared us well for the following 8-day high altitude trek:
+That prepared us well for the following 8-day high altitude trek (the Huayhuash Reverse C Route):

 Trek Day: Day 1 Day 2 Day 3 Day 4 Day 5 Day 6 Day 7 Day 8